Animal House Meets the GOP

 Jenkins Hill

 For teachers who are poor, but like to travel, nothing is better than hosting student tours.
 Truth is these trips are a lot of fun.
 Really.
 The kids make it fun.
-I led a number of tours over the years and still carry wonderful memories of the historic sites, our numerous guides, the bus drivers, my students, and the bustling itineraries that delivered us everywhere.
+I led a number of tours over the years and still hold wonderful memories of the historic sites, our numerous guides, the bus drivers, my students, and the bustling itineraries that delivered us everywhere.

 Out of the classroom, and away from home, students encountered much of what we had covered in history class, up close.
 On one stop at the US Capitol a guide opened a small door off a corridor revealing a narrow, circular stairway.
 Bygone soot and some damage remained down that steep passage, evidence of the War of 1812, when invading Brits set fire to the building.
 Our docent elaborated.
 A redcoat on horseback had urged his horse up those cramped stairs, only to be shot by American defenders waiting at the top.
 That anecdote caused a bit of a stir, as we all absorbed the horror.